lyteword/kjv/mark/chapter-5.md

 <sup>29</sup> And straightway the fountain of her blood was dried up; and she felt in her body that she was healed of that plague.

-<sup>30</sup> And Jesus, immediately knowing in himself that virtue had gone out of him, turned him about in the press, and said, Who touched my clothes ?
+<sup>30</sup> And Jesus, immediately knowing in himself that virtue had gone out of him, turned him about in the press, and said, Who touched my clothes?

 <sup>31</sup> And his disciples said unto him, Thou seest the multitude thronging thee, and sayest thou, Who touched me?